TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 **Warning: content spoilers below!**
 ### 0.4.6
 * Items
+    * Relic of Termination now grants double time for bosses and drops the boss's relevant boss item.
+The mark now properly works on bosses as well.
     * Adjusted Relic of Termination's drop rates.
     * Relic of Termination's marker now immediately disappears upon killing the marked enemy.
     * Detritive Trematode can no longer be applied to the Artifact Reliquary.